gdgd009xcd/CustomActiveScanForZAP/README.md

 </PRE>
 * Before calculating the LCS, this addon splits the response content by whitespace/JSON/HTML delimiters or characters and stores it in an array.

-## OWASP Juice Shop site SQL injection test some results.
+## OWASP Juice Shop: SQL injection test some results.

 Version: ZAPROXY 2.10.0-SNAPSHOT
 Mode: Standard mode